 Common antenna switch found on a 1973 USA SM

-1971 USA SM’s had a headlight switch labelled with dots and no functionality to turn on/off the inner lights.
+1971 USA SM’s had a unique headlight switch labelled with the dots and no functionality to turn on/off the inner lights (unknown part number).

-Canadian cars we have examined used two of the above headlight switches as follows:
+Canadian cars we have examined had the following headlight switches:

-All of the early Canadian SM's (with Euro headlights) that we have been able to examine had the Euro headlight switch installed, but one reader indicated that his Canadian car was equipped with the early USA headlight switch.
+All of the early Canadian SM's (with Euro headlights) that we have been able to examine had the Euro headlight switch installed, but one reader indicated that his early Canadian car was equipped with the 1971-type USA headlight switch.

 The parts books do not reflect all of these switch configurations.

-Euro headlight switch is labeled with dots and had functionality to turn on/off the inner lights
+Euro headlight switch: Labeled with dots with functionality to turn on/off the inner lights

-USA headlight switch labelled with the word "LIGHTS" and with no functionality for the turning lights
+USA headlight switch for '72 and '73 was labelled with the word "LIGHTS" and had no functionality for the turning lights

-The wiper switch was different on 1972 and 1973 USA/Canadian SM’s.
-The USA/Canadian version (Gelbon part number 5419296) had the words “WASH” and “WIPE” on the switch rather than symbols.
+The wiper switch was different on 1972 and 1973 US and Canadian SM’s.
+The USA/Canadian version (Gelbon part number 5419296) had the words “WASH” and “WIPE” on the switch rather than the symbols used on Euro cars.
 We believe that this was due to a USA requirement of the era.
 Note that DS’s had a similar wiper switch change in 1972.